DanielSzulc/Tensim/README.md

 ### 1.1.4 (13 Apr 2015)
 1. Creating new season calendar (by adding one year and recalculating weeks)
 2. Presenting drop points in the next weekhyjuuuu
-3. Match preview improvement - current season result + past result in current tournament
+3. Match preview improvement - current season result + past result in current tournament (+  pretty table formating to be continued)

 ### 1.1.5 (14 Apr 2015)
 1. Torunament ladder (draw) (+ for tournaments up to 16 players)